 It’s full of flavor.
 It’s truly delicious!
 The bulgur itself has an almost a smoky flavor that’s enhanced by the tomato paste and diced tomatoes.
 It barely needs any seasoning to taste fabulous.

-An incredibly easy meal to make, making this recipe was my first time making a bulgur pilaf and it came out perfectly from the first try.
+Bulgur pilavi is an incredibly easy meal to make.
+Testing this recipe was my first time making a bulgur pilaf and it came out perfectly from the first try.
 I’m sure that’ll happen when you try this to!

-Bulgur pilaf is extremely healthy, with barely any fat, lots of fiber and whole grains, and a great way to have a meatless meal.
+Bulgur is extremely healthy, with barely any fat, lots of fiber and whole grains.

 Ingredients you need for this: